cbcrg/tcoffee/docs/tcoffee_manual.rst

 Before You Start...
 *******************

 ..
-Note:: The T-Coffee Manual has been intensively modified and updated (11/2016), incorporating all the latest development of the past years (PSI/TM-Coffee for homology extension based MSAs, Pro-Coffee for functional DNA, R-Coffee/SARA-Coffee for RNA, TCS and STRIKE for evaluating MSAs, T-RMSD for structural clustering...).
-If you have any suggestion or correction, contact us...we receive any feedback gladly !
+Note:: The T-Coffee Manual has been intensively modified and updated (11/2016), incorporating all the latest development of the past years (including PSI/TM-Coffee for homology extension based MSAs, Pro-Coffee for functional DNA, R-Coffee/SARA-Coffee for RNA, TCS and STRIKE for evaluating MSAs, T-RMSD for structural clustering).
+If you have any suggestion or correction, contact us...we welcome any feedback!

 Foreword